 Remember how you crochet 3 dc, ch 2, 3 dc into every corner?
 Well, you only do the first part of it on every edge.
 So you'll just crochet 3 dc stitches into the edge.
 And of course, you'll then ch 2 because you always chain two after your cluster.

 So, assuming that you're right handed, you'll see an open space where there's a chain two from the previous row, along... with the edge counterclockwise from your starting corner.
 That's where you crochet the 3 dc for this step.Continue to 21 of 23 below.

 21 of 23

-Continuing on counterclockwise (or clockwise if you're left handed), you'll notice that next up is a corner.
-What do you put in corners?
-That's right - 3 dc, ch 2, 3 dc.
-So go ahead and do that.
+Continuing on counterclockwise (or clockwise if you're left handed), you'll notice that next up is a corner Put 3 dc, ch 2, 3 dc in the corners.

 22 of 23